automl/FOB/README.md

-# Broad Optimization Benchmark
+# Fast Optimization Benchmark

 Fast and cheap Benchmark for HPO and Optimizer.

 Master Project at ML chair Freiburg,
 Simon, Tobi, Zachi

 This benchmark aims to be fast while maintaining a wide selection of different tasks.
 It also tries to be independant of the hardware used, however it requires a minimum of 4 gpus.
 One run of all workloads on a single submission and hyperparameter configuration should not take more than a day.
+A benchmark run returns the following for each workload: time taken per optimization step compared to baseline, best model performance, final model performance.

 ## Installation